 Recommended holiday lettings in Keswick

-Rent a holiday apartment, home or cottage in Keswick: from £18 per night
+Rent a holiday home, apartment or cottage in Keswick from just £48 per night

 Popular holiday rental amenities in Keswick

 You can see our climate diagram above.
 The highest average temperatures are in the month of July.
-No heat wave is expected in January, where minimum average temperatures usally hit a 3° low.
-September is the driest month.
+On the other hand, you could have temperatures dropping under 3° in January.
+The rainiest month is August, while the driest month is April.

-Rural scenes and family fun with Keswick accommodation
+Rural scenes and family fun in a Keswick holiday cottage

 Like the rest of Cumbria, Keswick is a largely rural area.
 As such, there are relatively few transport links to the town.
-If arriving from overseas, the closest major airports are in Manchester, Liverpool, Glasgow and Newcastle.
-From there, you’ll almost certainly need your own set of wheels to travel onwards to Keswick holiday lettings.
 While it is technically possible to get a train to Windermere then a bus to Keswick, this is rather awkward.
 In any case, you’ll need a car to travel to Keswick’s main attractions, which are mostly located away from the town centre.

 Keswick is a dream destination for lovers of the outdoors, with many superb hiking, cycling and driving routes available.
 You’ll also find unique activities here that you can’t usually do elsewhere, such as clay pigeon shooting, a ride in a gyroplane and much more.